karlosagudo/fixtro/docs/configFile.md

 In Ignore folders, this folders will not be used for checkers (except obviosly for phpunit).
 The Source Folder, allow you to whitelist the folders you want to be sure to check .
+Ex: src You can also use wildcards in your folders for example:

+    ignoreFolders: ['var','vendor', 'tests', 'test', 'src/*/*/Tests']

+This way all the folders like src/myNamespace/myModule/Tests will be ignored.

-Ex: src The rest are the checkers, and a enable: true meaning will run in each process.
+The rest are the checkers, and a enable: true meaning will run in each process.

 (TODO: In future versions will allow to pass special parameters)